2 An introduction to the R language

 or 0/0

-; this is used when something should exist but remains undefined.
+; this is often used when an argument of a function remains undefined.

 2.4.2 Character vectors